stkmt/PotentialMap_BVSx/README.md

 Arg10   : sigmoid shift [ang] (def: 3.0)

 - output
-_BVSxmap.rho_  <--  the file to visualize diffusion pathways on VESTA
+_BVSxmap.rho_  <--  the file to visualize diffusion pathways on the VESTA
 _BVSx_xyzp.dat_  <--  the file to caluculate potential curve and migration barrier by percolation theory